-SketchBook for Windows desktop only runs on Win32 and Win64 devices, and can only be purchased through the SketchBook website.
-SketchBook for Windows 10 runs on any Windows 10 device (desktop, tablet, and mobile), and can only be purchased through the Microsoft Windows Store.
+SketchBook for Desktop (Windows) only runs on Win32 and Win64 devices and can only be purchased through the SketchBook website.
+It contains the full feature set.

 If you purchased a subscription, simply sign in to your account from inside the app.
 Not sure if you purchased a subscription?
 You can check your subscription status from the Account Settings on our site.

-“Pro Tools” is a one-time purchase made from the iTunes App Store or Google Play Store and is only available on mobile devices.
-Pro Tools gives you the full SketchBook feature set without a subscription, however, it only works on one specific device.
+Pro Tools is a one-time purchase made from the iTunes App Store or Google Play Store and is only available on mobile devices.
+Pro Tools gives you the full SketchBook feature set without a subscription.
+Since it only runs on one device, this is a great solution for many of our mobile customers.
 You can always restore your Pro Tools purchase on that device from the iTunes App Store or Google Play Store.
 Here’s how.

 If you purchased an older version of SketchBook (version 7.2 or before), it does not include a SketchBook subscription.

-You can change your language settings in the app’s preferences (Desktop), although for mobile versions, you will need to change the language settings on your device.
+You can change your language settings in the app’s preferences (Desktop).
+For the mobile versions, you will need to change the language settings on your device.

 You’ll find lots of “SketchBook Extras” inside the Desktop and Windows 10 versions, including regular themed brush sets made just for subscribers.
 Simply double-click the .skbrushes file to download and install the brush set.
 You can also download these brush sets on the SketchBook Blog.
 Check out Free brushes for SketchBook FAQ for more information on installing brushes.